 “I certainly would be too!”
 Sketch exclaimed.
 “I couldn’t imagine what I would do if somepony came and interrupted my work to make such baseless claims.
 Assuming Wavy’s claim was baseless, that is.”

 “It was.
 Something about Sweet Leaf having spent too much time with her friend lately.”
 Once the others had finished snickered at the silly idea, Roast continued.
-“But the problem was something happened during that fight that made Sweet Leaf angry at me.
+“But the problem was something that happened during the fight that made Sweet Leaf angry with me.
 I’m not really sure what it was, though.”

 “What do ya mean?”
 Straight Angle asked.
 “Can you think of anything that you might have done?”